 The practice of responsible investing remains a key focus for investors.
 The Board regularly engages with the Company's Portfolio Adviser regarding their ESG policy.
 Blackstone has committed to being a responsible investor for over 35 years.
 This commitment is affirmed across the organisation and guides its approach to investing.
-A summary of Blackstone's responsible investing approach can be found below.
+A summary of Blackstone's responsible investing approach can be found on pages 18 to 20.